This post was updated on October 7th, 2019

 5. Other Food Intolerances

-Some of the most common allergenic foods include eggs, peanuts, tree nuts, fish and shellfish.
+While you might find a few odd ones that apply to you, some of the most common allergenic foods include eggs, peanuts, tree nuts, fish and shellfish.
 My best advice for anyone that wants to be completely hardcore about treating their PCOS is to get your food sensitivities tested using Cyrex Labs.
 Most food intolerance tests are inaccurate at best, and can often be completely wrong.
 But these guys are about as good as it gets when it comes to quality control, and well-designed tests.

 For a thorough introduction to food intolerance testing, I highly recommend listening to Chris Kresser’s Revolution Health Radio where he discusses the challenges of food intolerance testing in depth.